PredictiveMovement/digital-twin/README.md

 ## How to contribute

 This code is released as open source - which means you can create your own copy of this to use within your own fleet if you want to.
 You can also contribute by sending Pull Requests or issues to us and we will review and merge them.
 If you want to receive a closed source license, please contact Christian Landgren at Iteam.

-### How to run

-We have tried to include as much as possible in the mono-repo, including neccessary data sources.
-Our goal is that it will be as easy as cloning the repo and run:

-    cd packages/simulator
-    npm ci
-    npm run dev

-open a new terminal / tmux

-    cd packages/visualization
-    npm ci

-Add .env with the mapbox token `VITE_MAPBOX_ACCESS_TOKEN=<YOUR TOKEN>` - we want to remove this step by using libremap

-    npm start

 ### Branch and release strategy